everydayhero/jquery-widgets/README.md

 # jquery-totals

-A simple jQuery plugin that fetches total funds raised (for a page, campaign or charity) from the [everydayhero API](http://developer.everydayhero.com/totals/) and displays the result in a targetted HTML element.
+A simple jQuery plugin that fetches total funds raised (for pages, campaigns or charities) from the [everydayhero API](http://developer.everydayhero.com/totals/) and displays the result in a targetted HTML element.

 ### Simple Usage